saruparajuli/weather-app/README.md

 # weather-app
-Simple weather app to see current weather at every location
+Simple weather app to see current weather at different locations.

+Made with Flask.

 Uses the openweathermap.org WEBAPI